Fundamental Constructs in Programming Languages: Translation of Language Constructs to Funcons

 \section{Translation of Language Constructs to Funcons}

-In this section, we illustrate how a simple programming language construct can be analysed by translation to funcons.
-Specifying such a translation for all constructs of a language defines a semantics for the language, based on the semantics of the funcons used in the translation.
-The PLanCompS project has developed some examples \cite[Languages-beta]{CBS-beta} and made them available for browsing on a website.
+In this section, we illustrate how a simple programming language construct can be specified by translation to funcons.
+Specifying such a translation for all constructs of a language defines the behaviour of programs, based on the behaviour of the funcons used in the translation.
+The \textsc{PLanCompS} project has developed some examples \cite{CBS-beta} and made them available for browsing on a website.
 We conclude this section with an overview of the examples, and indicate how they have been developed and tested.

-\QUESTION{How is call-by-value translated to funcons?} The following language specification fragments illustrate how call-by-value parameter passing in an imperative programming language can be analysed by translation to funcons.
-The fragments originate from the complete specification of the SIMPLE language \cite[Languages-beta/SIMPLE]{CBS-beta}; for brevity, we restrict functions here to a single parameter.
+\QUESTION{How is call-by-value translated to funcons?} The following fragments of a language specification illustrate how call-by-value parameter passing in an imperative programming language can be specified by translation to funcons.
+The fragments originate from a published specification \cite{TAOSD} of the \textsc{Simple} language; for brevity, however, we here restrict \textsc{Simple} function applications and declarations to a single parameter.

 The translation specification in Fig.~\ref{fig:expressions} declares $\SYN{exp}$ as a phrase sort, with the meta-variable $\VAR{Exp}$ (possibly with subscripts and/or primes) ranging over phrases of that sort.
 The BNF-like production shows two language constructs of sort $\SYN{exp}$: an identifier of sort $\SYN{id}$ (lexical tokens, here assumed to be specified elsewhere with meta-variable $\VAR{Id}$) and a function application written `$\VAR{Exp}_1 \texttt{(} \VAR{Exp}_2\texttt{)}$'.